This statement has been published in accordance with Section 54 of the Modern Slavery Act 2015

 Our supply base is categorised by risk, based on the geographical location of the factory, and how we source the product.
 This categorisation allows us to prioritise workload to mitigate these risks.
 All suppliers are currently treated equally in the levels of diligence we expect, regardless of their UK brand recognition.

 We are continuously developing our retail offering whilst being mindful of the UN Global four pillars which include human rights, labour standards, environmental and anti-corruption standards.
-To ensure we achieve this we have developed the following policies:
+To ensure we achieve this we have developed the following procedures:

 All personnel within Furniture Village, its suppliers and contractors, existing and new, are briefed on the policy and our expectations of full compliance to the requirements set out in the Modern Slavery Act.